Skip to content

 5. For the Container name, set the value to kapowarr.

 7. For the Host path, set the value to kapowarr-db if you are using a Docker volume for the database.
-Otherwise, set it to the folder where you want to store the database, that you created earlier.
+Otherwise, set it to the path to the folder on the host.
 Set the accompanying Container path to /app/db.

 8. Add another volume mapping using the plus button on the right.
-Enter your download folder (that you created earlier) as the value of Host path and set the accompanying Container path to /app/temp_downloads.
+Enter the path to the download folder on the host as the value of Host path and set the accompanying Container path to /app/temp_downloads.

 9. Add another volume mapping using the plus button on the right.
-Enter your root folder (that you created earlier) as the value of Host path and set the accompanying Container path to /comics-1.
-Later, when Kapowarr is running and you need to add a root folder, the mapped folder is what you'll add (e.g. /comics-1).
+Enter the path to the root folder on the host as the value of Host path and set the accompanying Container path to /comics.
+Later, when Kapowarr is running and you need to add a root folder, the mapped folder is what you'll add (e.g. /comics).

 10. If you have multiple root folders, repeat step 9, but with a different value for Host path and Container path.